 2) Services that support those with mental health problems, including those with diagnosed conditions, those with general indicators of poor mental health and early interventions for children, young people and their families (addressing low self-esteem and personal aspirations, relationship difficulties, unhealthy coping behaviours and other issues).

-The Neighbourhood Fund prioritises smaller groups and charities, therefore, applications made by organisations with annual income over £250,000 will not usually be considered by the panel.
+The Neighbourhood Fund prioritises smaller groups and charities, therefore, applications made by organisations with annual expenditure over £250,000 will not usually be considered by the panel.

 Grants of up to £5,000 are available.